-Amon and Jeffrey introduced Matt and the purpose of the meeting; Matt provided an overview of the following research results to date and upcoming projects for comment (Appendix 1); Amon and Jeffrey provided translation throughout the meeting.
+Matt was introduced; Matt provided an overview of research results to date and upcoming projects for comment; Philip provided translation throughout the meeting.

 Devon Island Survey Results, 2016 - Matt showed a map with transects and the strata to demonstrate how the survey focused search effort in areas of greatest probability of observing caribou and muskoxen (MX).
 A map with the locations of all caribou and MX as well as tracks was shown to give a representation of the distribution.
 It was also mentioned that although no caribou were seen on Devon directly across from Grise Fiord (GF), in the final report it is mentioned that the GF HTA has observed tuktu there recently.
 The search effort in hours flown as well as a minimum count of 14 Peary caribou (not an estimate) was presented.
 It is believed that, as with the previous survey in 2008, the caribou population persists at very low numbers.
 To the contrary, a large increase in muskox was observed relative to the previous survey in 2008, with a 2016 population estimate of 1,963 (±343 SE) muskox (Appendix 1).
 The recommendations in the report were talked about, although at the time of the presentation the TAH for Muskox had already been increased to 100 as had previously been consulted on with the HTA.